 The adult version for those who do not like fairytales:

 Tuğçe Ebesek Büyükuğurlu, has a graduate and MA degree from İstanbul University Classics department, Latin Language and Literature.
 She completed the Philosophy For Children Trainer’s Training in Boğaziçi Lifelong Learning Center.
 She’s a board member of SOPHIA and contributes to improving the field actively.

-She translates books about the field and works on writing original children’s books to contribute to Philosophy for Children in her country.
+She writes children’s books and translates/edits books about the field to contribute to Philosophy for/with Children in her country.
+Her first two books from the “Thought Experiments” series are “Whatever You Want Machine” (Ne İstersen Makinesi) and “Desert Prince and Ice” (Çöl Prensi ve Buz) are published by Masalperest Publishing.
 She works on doing philosophy with children with children’s books.
 She teaches from pre-school to junior-high in schools, runs workshops in bookshops and events.
-She thought the “Using Children’s Books as P4C material” course in Boğaziçi Lifelong Learning Center’s Philosophy For Children Trainer’s Training in 2019.

 She aims to work to improve the Philosophy for/with Children in Turkey.